EliasMoura2/EliasMoura2/README.md

 - 🌱 I’m currently learning Node.js and a bit of Vue.js
 - 👯 I’m looking to collaborate with other developers
-- 🤔 I’m looking for help with Node, Vue.js and English;
+- 🤔 I’m looking for help with Node and Vue.js;
 - 😄 Pronouns: he / him
 - ⚡ Fun fact: I love play soccer and watching movies
 <!-- - 📝 See my [Curriculum Vitae](https://drive.google.com/file/d/1q_ATZsO9c488VUxj1JuU--ZYe9IEqp4-/view?usp=sharing) to get more info.-->